CAST-genomics/haptools/docs/api/examples.rst

 Converting a ``.blocks.det`` file into a ``.hap`` file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can use the :ref:`data API <api-data>` to easily convert `a PLINK 1.9 .blocks.det file <https://www.cog-genomics.org/plink/1.9/formats#blocks>`_ into a ``.hap`` file.
+You can use the :ref:`data API <api-data>` to convert `a PLINK 1.9 .blocks.det file <https://www.cog-genomics.org/plink/1.9/formats#blocks>`_ into a ``.hap`` file.

-As an example, let's say we would like to convert `the following .blocks.det file <https://github.com/cast-genomics/haptools/blob/main/tests/data/simple.blocks.det>`_.
+As an example, let's say we would like to convert `the following simple.blocks.det file <https://github.com/cast-genomics/haptools/blob/main/tests/data/simple.blocks.det>`_.

 .. include:: ../../tests/data/simple.blocks.det
   :literal: